-We expect to continue to incur significant expenses and increasing operating losses as we conduct clinical trials of oral sulopenem and sulopenem including the additional clinical trial to be conducted in response to the CRL, seek marketing approval for oral sulopenem if clinical trials are successful, resume pre-commercialization activities and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
+We expect to continue to incur significant expenses and increasing operating losses as we conduct clinical trials of oral sulopenem and sulopenem including the ongoing Phase 3 clinical trial being conducted in response to the CRL, seek marketing approval for oral sulopenem if clinical trials are successful, engage in pre-commercialization activities and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
 Our expenses will also increase substantially if and as we:

-- •conduct additional clinical trials for oral sulopenem and/or sulopenem, which includes the additional clinical trial to be conducted to support potential resubmission of our NDA for oral sulopenem; - •initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates and/or may be conducted in response to the CRL; - •establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize oral sulopenem and/or sulopenem in the United States if we obtain marketing approval from the FDA; - •establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and/or sulopenem, if we obtain marketing approval and undertake commercialization activities; - •pursue the development of our sulopenem program in additional indications; - •maintain, expand, defend and protect our intellectual property portfolio; - •hire additional clinical, scientific and commercial personnel; - •add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - •acquire or in-license other product candidates or technologies.
+- •conduct additional clinical trials for oral sulopenem and/or sulopenem, which includes the ongoing Phase 3 clinical trial being conducted to support potential resubmission of our NDA for oral sulopenem; - •initiate other studies as part of our sulopenem program, some of which may be required for regulatory approval of our product candidates and/or may be conducted in response to the CRL; - •establish sales, marketing and distribution capabilities either directly or through a third-party, to commercialize oral sulopenem and/or sulopenem in the United States if we obtain marketing approval from the FDA; - •establish manufacturing and supply chain capacity sufficient to provide commercial quantities of oral sulopenem and/or sulopenem, if we obtain marketing approval and undertake commercialization activities; - •pursue the development of our sulopenem program in additional indications; - ·maintain, expand, defend and protect our intellectual property portfolio; - •hire additional clinical, scientific and commercial personnel; - •add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - •acquire or in-license other product candidates or technologies.